MockingbirdME/Flax_RPG/idea.md

   Magic - Have a focus check that's required when a character takes damage from an outside source or wounds from any source.
 Consider something like difficulty 11 or the total amount of damage inflicted, or 5 plus damage inflicted, or something like that, where a success lets the caster choose one ongoing effect (with a duration success in it) to keep going, additional successes allow an extra success each to be up-kept.

+Action refactor:

+Provide less specific options but limit to one each so we can build in limits and penalties individually.